altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - hashMap:<id> [DISK]: maps the id of a local piv to a hash.
 - hometags [<str>, ...]: list of hometags, brought from the server
 - initialScrollableSize <float>: the percentage of the screen height that the unexpanded scrollable sheets should take.
-- lastNTags [<str>, ...]: list of the last N tags used to tag or untag, either on local or uploaded.
+- lastNTags [<str>, ...]
+[DISK]: list of the last N tags used to tag or untag, either on local or uploaded.
 - localPage:INT `{name: STRING: pivs: [<asset>, ...], total: INTEGER, from: INTEGER, to: INTEGER}` - contains all the pages of local pivs to be shown, one per grid.
 - localPagesLength <int>: number of local pages.
 - localPagesListener <listener>: listener that triggers the function to compute the local pages.